 - The teacher recommendation can be completed by a teacher, tutor, or the advisor of an activity in which you participate.

 If you and your educational coordinator (i.e. “counselor”) feel that your application would be better served through your teacher/tutor recommendation, you are welcome to waive the counselor recommendation by submitting a statement.
 The wording for this statement can be as follows:

 I, [Full Name of Educational Coordinator], would like to waive my right to provide a counselor letter of recommendation for [Applicant’s Legal Name] on account that the teacher recommendation letter by [Full Name of Teacher/Tutor] is a better representation of the academic merits of this applicant.
 Under the terms of the Family Educational Rights and Privacy Act (FERPA), the applicant has waived his/her right to access the teacher’s recommendation form and letter.
 We understand that we may not be eligible to review or otherwise inspect the letter of recommendation prior to submission to SMU.

 Many home-schooled applicants challenge themselves by taking dual-credit courses from local accredited colleges or recommended standardized exams.
 Because each home-school experience is different, SAT II subject test and/or AP/IB scores and college-level courses can provide the committee with an additional measure of your ability in core academic subject areas such as English literature, math, and science.

 We look forward to working with you and reviewing your application for admission.
-Please feel free to contact Abby Chu, with any homeschool-related questions.
+Please feel free to contact Elishah Ramos with any homeschool-related questions.